Frequently Asked Questions

 Yes.
 You can add a display in both inside your RV and in the service bay next to your tanks.
 This is helpful when you want to monitor the level while filling and emptying.
 Refer to the Wiring Diagram for two displays.

-“OPn” stands for open circuit, meaning the display is not communicating with the sender panel.
-It is most likely from an open connection or damaged sender panel.
+“OPn” stands for Open Circuit, meaning the display is not communicating with the sender panel.
+It’s most likely from an open connection or damaged sender panel.
+It could also be for the LPG, the only LPG diagnostic code is the open circuit.
+If the wiring to the LPG sender is shorted then the LPG will always show “0”.

 Still can’t find an answer to your question?